HudaSale7/Taskito/README.md

 ## 2. Features

+- Assign team members to Workspace
-- Create, update, and delete tasks
+- Create status columns for organizing tasks
-- Create, update, and delete todo items within tasks
+- Create tasks and assign them to team members in a workspace
+- Each task can have a todo list of subtasks
 - Mark todo items as complete or incomplete
-- Assign tasks to team members and view tasks assigned to you
 - User authentication and access control
 - User-friendly and intuitive user interface